-(Quite a few of these areas are ones I've already written about as a freelancer - e.g. when I started out freelancing in my early 20s, I wrote quite a bit about weight loss, time management, and being a successful student.
-Others are ones I'm actively moving into now - like writing about parenting, as that's been a big part of my life for the last few years.)
+Quite a few of these areas are ones I've written a lot about as a freelancer - e.g. when I started out freelancing in my early 20s, I wrote quite a bit about weight loss, time management, and being a successful student.
+Others are ones I've moved into over the past few years - like writing about parenting, as that's been a big part of my life since having my kids.

 It bears repeating that you do not need to be an expert at all in any of these.
 You can research an area, or find experts to quote or interview.
-The key thing is that you have a bit of familiarity with a topic and you would enjoy writing about it.
+The key thing is you're familiar with a topic and you'd enjoy writing about it.